16sharder/budgeting-project/README.md

     --Display a previous month's spendings\
     --Automatically keep track of bills that stay the same each month (think rent, cell phone plan)

-Please comment any other suggestions you have!
+Please comment any other suggestions you have in the enhancement issue section!

 ## Instructions for installation